fermga/TNFR-LFS/docs/index.md

-`math.nan` when OutSim leaves them out, preventing artificial estimates from leaking into the metrics pipeline.【F:tnfr_lfs/acquisition/outsim_client.py†L87-L155】 When the wheel payload is disabled the toolkit now surfaces tyre loads, slip ratios and suspension metrics as “sin datos” rather than fabricating zeroed values, making it obvious that the telemetry stream is incomplete.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】【F:tests/test_acquisition.py†L229-L288】
+`math.nan` when OutSim leaves them out, preventing artificial estimates from leaking into the metrics pipeline.【F:tnfr_lfs/acquisition/outsim_client.py†L87-L155】 When the wheel payload is disabled the toolkit now surfaces tyre loads, slip ratios and suspension metrics as “sin datos” (“no data”) rather than fabricating zeroed values, making it obvious that the telemetry stream is incomplete.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】【F:tests/test_acquisition.py†L229-L288】